intenex/TerminalChess/README.md

 Requires the 'paint' gem. "gem install paint"

-NB: Works best in iTerm2
+NB: Works best in iTerm2.
+Will display true color support only in iTerm2, and reduced 256 color support otherwise.

 ## Commands
 * Ctrl-C to quit the game